 The cooperation agreement applies to the funding of socio-legal projects that are likely to generate insights which will speak about key issues of local self-government and will thus contribute valuable policy recommendations for the town of Oñati.
 These may be research projects, PhD studies or international collaboration between social scientists looking into legal phenomena.
 Applicants must show an interest in socio-legal aspects of local self-government, civic activity and national identity.

-The conditions for applying for the “Oñati Udala” grant are published annually on the Institute’s website and are decided upon jointly by the signatories.
-They contain information about the types of project, researchers, deadlines and conditions for the projects as well as the subject areas the signatories will prioritise.
+The conditions for applying for the “Oñatiko Udala” Grant are published on the Oñati Town Council website and on the International Institute for the Sociology of Law (IISL) website and are decided upon jointly by the signatory bodies.
+They contain information about the types of projects, researchers, deadlines and conditions for the projects as well as the subject areas the signatory bodies will prioritise.

-- Type 1 – Research projects
+Type 1 – Research projects